Deeksha431-UH/Travel-Journal-app/README.md

-# 📌 MemoryMiles – Travel Story Sharing App
+# 📌 Travel Story Sharing App

-🚀 MemoryMiles is a full-stack web application where users can **create, manage, and explore travel stories** with images, locations, and dates.
+🚀 Travel Story Sharing App is a full-stack web application where users can **create, manage, and explore travel stories** with images, locations, and dates.
 It helps users preserve their memories and share experiences in a clean, modern interface.

 ---